steven-solomon/soonernotfaster/content/posts/learn-programing-by-intention.md

 tags: ['ruby', 'coding', 'design']
 ---

 I want to tell you about an alternate design technique, it is called programming by intention.
 Rather than writing code that describes how to perform some action, you call a function.
-The interesting thing is the function doesn’t exist.
+The interesting thing is the function doesn't exist.
 Yet, we are going to call it as if someone wrote it ten minutes ago.
-We are going to follow a loop of call a function that doesn’t yet exist, implement what it does by calling more functions that don’t exist, until we have to implement the real code.
+We are going to follow a loop of call a function that doesn't yet exist, implement what it does by calling more functions that don’t exist, until we have to implement the real code.
 Let’s try it out.

 # First Steps

-First we call new on a transaction, that doesn’t yet exist.
+First we call new on a transaction, that doesn't yet exist.

 ```ruby
 transaction = Transaction.new